Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Start here

 There is no generic right answer — the correct plan is the one built around your numbers, your timeline, and your tolerance for complexity.
-The biggest mistakes are usually timing mistakes: once income is recognized, many opportunities disappear permanently.
+Once income is recognized, many opportunities disappear permanently.
 For some founders, a single timing decision between 2027 and 2028 can be worth hundreds of thousands — or millions — of dollars.

-If you have a 2028-sized decision in front of you, the worst thing you can do is nothing.
-Book a 20-minute call and let's map your window before it closes.
+If you have a 2028-sized decision in front of you, Book a 20-minute call and we can map out your options.

 This post is general information, not legal or tax advice, and does not create an attorney-client relationship.
 Washington's tax laws are evolving and subject to ongoing litigation; the right strategy depends on your specific facts.
 Consult qualified counsel before acting.